 - Contact the carrier that gave you the SIM card.
-If you aren't sure which carrier to call, remove the SIM card and check the card for the carrier's name or logo.
+If you aren't sure which carrier to call, remove your iPhone SIM card or iPad SIM card and check the card for the carrier's name or logo.

 - Ask your carrier to help you unlock your SIM card using the default SIM PIN or PUK code.